 Because baptism requires the congregation to make this promises, it occurs within the context of a worship celebration.
 We also ask that parents who seek the sacrament of baptism for their children plan to be a part of our faith community into the future so that we may live out our baptismal vows.

-Baptism is offered throughout the year, and can be arranged by speaking with any of the church’s Elders or either of the pastors.
+Baptism is offered throughout the year, and can be arranged by speaking with one of the pastors.